The Music Workshop for Special Needs Adults is founded on the

 Brian Rowe is a young man in his middle thirties.
 He plays drums and percussion

-Brittny Williams is a young woman in her early thirties.
+Brittny Williams is a young woman in her middle thirties.
 She sings.

 Upcoming Performances:-